mattheworiordan/capybara-screenshot/README.md

 There are also some specific driver configurations for Selenium, Webkit, and Poltergeist.
 See [the definitions here](https://github.com/mattheworiordan/capybara-screenshot/blob/master/lib/capybara-screenshot.rb).
 The Rack::Test driver, Rails' default, does not allow rendering, so it has a driver definition as a noop.

+Capybara-webkit defaults to a screenshot size of 1000px by 10px.
+To specify a custom size, use the following option:

+    Capybara::Screenshot.webkit_options = {width: 1024, height: 768}

 If a driver is not found the default rendering will be used.
 If this doesn't work with your driver, then you can add another driver configuration like so